There are no active ads.

 Runaway is one of those films that really shouldn’t work but somehow its earnest attempts at trying to be good somehow make it charming.

-Written and directed by Michael Crichton – yes, the man behind the original Jurassic Park novel – we’re sometime in the near future and suddenly everyone has robots.
-And I mean, everyone.
-As a matter of fact, there are so many of them that the Los Angeles Police Department has added a Runaway division which is tasked with stopping robots that have gone off programming.
+Written and directed by Michael Crichton – yes, the man behind the original Jurassic Park novel – we’re sometime in the near future, and suddenly, everyone has robots.
+And I mean everyone.
+As a matter of fact, there are so many of them that the Los Angeles Police Department has added a Runaway division tasked with stopping robots that have gone off programming.

 Sgt.
 Jack R. Ramsay (Tom Selleck) gets entangled in a mystery where robots are now killing.
 Eventually, he and his partner Karen Thompson (Cynthia Rhodes) end up in a game of cat and mouse with Dr. Charles Luther (Gene Simmons), the man behind the chip that is making robots kill.